-You don’t learn through sales calls, it’s not customer validation. – Jason Cohen, SmartBear Software Founder and CEO
+You don’t learn through sales calls, it’s not customer validation. – Jason Cohen, WP Engine Founder and CTO

-Being too good of a salesperson can hurt your validation process.
+Being too good of a salesperson can hurt your work during the customer development process.

 Initially, learning and customer references should be prioritized over making money.
 You want prospects to honestly need and use your product.